Basic example with OfflineDependencyProvider

 dropdowns with some icons, icons that we are also directly using in other parts

 of the interface.
-For this scenario our direct dependencies are menu
+For this scenario our direct dependencies are menu and

-, but the complete set of dependencies looks like follows.
+icons, but the complete set of dependencies looks like follows.

 We can model that scenario as follows.